osmus/teachosm.org/_posts/en/resources/0200-01-14-youthmappers.md

 published: true
 ---
 ## Youthmappers
-Youtmappers is a project of the Mapping for Resiliance University Consortium Grant, funded by the Geocenter at USAID
+Youthmappers is a project of the Mapping for Resiliance University Consortium Grant, funded by the Geocenter at USAID.

+To find out more about Youthmappers, visit out site